Board of Directors

 Before joining the AGH, Shelley Falconer was founder and CEO of Cultural Asset Management and Director, Exhibitions/Programs, McMichael Canadian Art Collection.
 Her 25-year career includes national and international experience as a senior administrator, curator, consultant, fundraiser and educator with a variety of important cultural organizations including Sotheby’s (England), Waddington Galleries, (England), the Art Gallery of Hamilton, the government of Canada, the Ontario government, the University of Toronto , the Art Gallery of Ontario and the McMichael Canadian Art Collection.
 She received undergraduate and graduate degrees in Art History, Museology and Arts Administration from York University, Sotheby’s England, Sorbonne, Université de Paris and U of T.

-A Docent at the AGH since 2012, Hanno has just begun his second term as chair of the Volunteer Committee Executive.
+A Docent at the AGH since 2012, Hanno has just begun his second term as chair of the Volunteer Association Executive.
 He enjoys conducting tours of temporary exhibitions as well as the AGH permanent collection.
 Hanno is a retired elementary school teacher.
-Over the past 10 years, he has served on the governing Councils of two self-regulatory colleges in Ontario and serves as a public representative for four self-regulatory bodies.
+Over the past 17 years, he has served on the Governing Councils of two self-regulatory colleges in Ontario and serves as a public representative for four self-regulatory bodies.
 Over a period of three months this year, Hanno became a grandfather for the first time to three grandchildren.